 Click the "Startup" tab and click "Open Task Manager".

-Under the Task Manager's Startup tab, select all enabled applications one by one and click "Disable" to disable them.
-Once all programs are disabled, close Task Manager and click "OK" in the System Configuration's Startup tab.
-Restart your computer and see if the "Potential Windows Update Database error detected" still persist while you are trying to troubleshoot Windows Update or update Windows.
+Under the Task Manager Startup tab, select all enabled applications one-by-one and click "Disable".
+Once all programs are disabled, close Task Manager and click "OK" in the System Configuration Startup tab.
+Restart the computer and check if the "Potential Windows Update Database error detected" persist while you are trying to troubleshoot Windows Update or update Windows.

-That's it, we hope that one of the methods solved the problem for you and you are now able to update Windows or troubleshoot problems related to Windows Update without any additional issues.
-If there is another working way to solve this problem and it is not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope that one of the above methods solved the problem and you are now able to update Windows or troubleshoot problems relating to Windows Update without issues.
+If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.

 Video showing how to fix "Potential Windows Update Database error detected" error: